ratquaza/Pokedex2/README.md

 # Pokedex2
- Lightweight C# Pokedex that loads Pokemon data through PokeAPI
+Lightweight open source C# Library Pokedex that loads Pokemon data through PokeAPI.

+Currently, the Pokedex only holds minimal data on each Pokemon.